Baby Eczema Relief Cream

 -

-1Apply liberally as often as needed, or as directed by a physician.
+1Apply a liberal amount of baby eczema cream daily, as often as needed, or as directed by a physician.

 -

-1Apply baby cream liberally on active eczema flare ups as often as needed, or as directed by a physician.
-Avoid contact with eyes.
-In case of eye contact, rinse immediately and thoroughly.
-Keep out of reach of children.
-Do not swallow.
+0Use eczema baby cream on active eczema flare-ups as often as needed, or as directed by a physician.

 Tips